Euskaltel's board recommends accepting Masmovil's takeover bid

-MADRID, July 12 (Reuters) - The board of Spanish telecom operator Euskaltel (EKTL.MC) recommended its shareholders accept Masmovil's 1.99 billion euro ($1.18 billion) takeover bid on Monday, saying it was fair from a financial point of view.
+MADRID (Reuters) - The board of Spanish telecom operator Euskaltel recommended its shareholders accept Masmovil’s 1.99 billion euro ($1.18 billion) takeover bid on Monday, saying it was fair from a financial point of view.

 The friendly merger would reinforce Masmovil’s position as the fourth-largest operator in Spain’s crowded telecoms sector.